Vegetarian Chinese-Style "Beef" and Broccoli

 My family loves Chinese food—I guess we're the typical New York Jewish family.
-However, there's a lot I don't love about ordering Chinese food: the sodium, MSG, oil, sugar in the sauce, the fact that I'm ravenous shortly after eating, and most importantly, the meals aren't kosher!
+However, there's a lot I don't love about ordering Chinese food: the sodium, the MSG, the oil, the sugar, the fact that I'm ravenous shortly after eating, and most importantly, the fact that the meals aren't kosher!

 So what's a girl to do?
 I got creative.
 I came across a kosher, meatless alternative with clean ingredients at my local supermarket.
 I bought it, and that got my wheels turning.
-I've used the ground beef substitute before, but had this stuff called "Beefless Tips" by Gardein in my freezer, along with a bunch of frozen, steamer bags of broccoli.
-Today was a long day, between work and spending time with relatives visiting from Florida.
+I've used meatless ground beef substitute before, but I had never meatless beef tips.
+I had this stuff called "beefless tips" by Gardein in my freezer along with a bunch of frozen steamer-bags of broccoli.
+Between work and spending time with relatives visiting from Florida, it was a long day.
 I didn't feel like cooking, and it hit me!
-Beefless and broccoli.
+I should make Chinese-style "beef" and broccoli.
 It came out so good, I just had to share.

-This meal works for vegetarians, those who are dairy-free or on Weight Watchers, and those following the 21-day fix.
+This meal works for vegetarians, those who are dairy-free, individuals on Weight Watchers, and those following the 21-Day Fix.

-Normally, I would have cooked this with beef.
-But in the interest of time (and because I was feeling lazy), I used 2 steamer bags of frozen broccoli.
-The beefless tips are frozen, and don't need to be defrosted.
+I used two steamer-bags of frozen broccoli.
+The beefless tips are frozen and don't need to be defrosted.
 I served my meal over cauliflower rice (also frozen steamer bags), but you could use regular white or brown rice.
 If you're in a hurry, your local supermarket most likely has frozen rice in steamer bags as well.
 Those things are a lifesaver!

 - Microwave each package of frozen broccoli separately, according to the directions on the package.
 Alternately, you can steam them on the stove, but that takes much longer.

 - Microwave the cauliflower rice according to the instructions on the package.
 This can also be done on the stove but will add to your cook time.